Dance With Me

 We’ve put together all the info you need into a handy pack for you to keep it simple.

-Click here to download your information pack for all our classes.
+Click here to access your information pack for all our classes.

-Your pack includes details on class types and ages, fees, exams, what to wear and how to book your no obligation trial class.
+Your pack includes details on class types and ages, fees, concerts, assessments, what to wear and how to book your no obligation trial class.